renswilderom/renswilderom.github.io/python/_posts/2021-11-22-Dolphins and communities.md

 |  1 |  0.226316 |       0.42233  |
 |  2 |  0.345455 |       0.482143 |
 |  3 |  0.275    |       0.445161 |

+For social scientist it can be relevant to compare such community-level metrics in order to understand the determinants creative output, among other things.
+Uzzi and Spiro (2005), for example, found that, up to a certain treshold, more cohesive communities among Broadway musical creators are associated with more creative success.

 ## The code